fetrafaneva/flutter_education_app/README.md

 Throughout the development, I documented each step as part of my academic mémoire, which helped me better understand the system and improve my technical and analytical skills.

+## 📚 What I Learned

+During this project, I gained strong experience in mobile application development and educational system design.

+### Authentication & User Management:

+- **Secure Access**: I learned how to implement user authentication and protect application features.

+- **Session Logic**: Managing user sessions helped me understand access control in mobile apps.

+### Flutter & Dart Development

+- **UI Construction**: I learned how to build structured screens using Flutter widgets.

+- **State Handling:**: Managing application state improved my understanding of dynamic UI updates.

+### 📈 Overall Growth:

+Each part of this project strengthened my ability to analyze requirements, design mobile solutions, and document technical work.
+It was not only about coding, but also about understanding how technology can support education and teachers’ daily work.